Russia

 Source: State Migration Service

-46% of Russian visitors to Azerbaijan traveled for leisure and entertainment, while 24% came to visit friends and family.
+50% of Russian tourists who visited Azerbaijan traveled for leisure and entertainment, 23% came to visit friends and relatives, 22% came for business, and 5% for medical treatment and transit.

-The average Russian tourist spends 1,577 AZN in Azerbaijan, with 42% of their budget allocated to transport, followed by food (22%) and accommodation (17%).
-Russians are among TOP 10 for travel expenses (TOP 5 are Chinese, USA, Germany, UK and France).
+The average Russian tourist spends 1,759.53 AZN in Azerbaijan, with with 46% of their budget going on transportation, followed by food (18%), accommodation (21%), shopping (11%), and sports and entertainment (3%).
+Russians are among the top 10 travel spenders (the top 5 are China, the US, Germany, the UK, and France).

-The most visited regions by Russians in Azerbaijan are Baku, Guba/Gusar, Gabala, Sheki, Ismayilli, Ganja and Naftalan.
+The most visited regions by Russians in Azerbaijan are Baku, Guba, Gusar, Khachmaz, Naftalan.

 Russian tourists visiting Azerbaijan exhibit a strong preference for a variety of cultural and historical experiences, encompassing architectural landmarks, nature tourism, culinary delights and wine, festivals, and events.